 by cutting off their blood supply.
 Studies are also being done to learn if angiogenesis

 inhibitors treat certain cancers.
-However, most of these inhibitors are stronger than
+But most of these inhibitors are stronger than those

-those in shark cartilage.
+in shark cartilage.
 They don’t come from shark cartilage.
-Even the newer, more
+Even the newer, stronger

-potent agents have not clearly shown to be effective against cancer.
+substances have not clearly shown to work against cancer.

-Shark cartilage is also claimed to boost the immune system.
-It may help manage many
+Shark cartilage may boost the immune system.
+It may help manage many diseases.
+These